Mutually Unbiased Bases in Composite Dimensions -- A Review: Rigorous results: Composite dimensions

 The ultimate aim is to construct a positive definite function for a non-prime-power $d$ to show $\mu<d+1$.
 While $h_{0}$ is one function that vanishes on the set of Hadamard matrices, other possible examples arise for $d=6$ in the following way.
 Consider,

 and $f_{2}(U)=f_{1}(U^{*}),$ with $S_{6}$ the permutation group of the set of 6 elements.
 Both functions are real-valued and expected to vanish for every $U\in H(d)$ (see Conjecture \ref{conj:fourier}).
-Furthermore, the three functions $f(U)=(f_{1}(U)+f_{2}(U))^{2},$ $f(U)=f_{1}^{2}(U)+f_{2}^{2}(U)$ and $f(U)=f_{1}^{2}(U)f_{2}^{2}(U)$, satisfy $f(e)=0$ and $\int_{U\in U(d)}f(U)d\nu>0$.
+Furthermore, the three functions $f(U)=(f_{1}(U)+f_{2}(U))^{2},$ $f(U)=f^{2}_{1}(U)+f^{2}_{2}(U)$ and $f(U)=f^{2}_{1}(U)f^{2}_{2}(U)$, satisfy $f(e)=0$ and $\int_{U\in U(d)}f(U)d\nu>0$.
 If one can show that for any $\epsilon>0,$ $h_{1}(U)=h_{0}(U)+\epsilon f(U)$ is positive definite, then the upper bound on the cardinality of $B$ will fall below $(d+1),$ i.e., $|B|\leq\frac{h_{1}(e)}{\int h_{1}d\nu}<d+1$.

 A recent result suggests the method based on positive definite functions may not be a suitable strategy to tackle the existence problem.
-By considering positive definite polynomials in the entries of $U\in U(d)$ and their conjugates, with degree at most $6$, Bandeira \textit{et al.} \citep{bandeira22} showed the following. \begin{thm} The method of positive definite polynomials of degree at most 6 cannot show that fewer than seven MU bases exist in $\text{\ensuremath{\mathbb{C}^{6}}}$. \end{thm} The proof involves a convex duality argument with computer-aided symbolic calculations.
-Their techniques apply for larger values of $d$ and polynomials of degree $q$, but the calculations become computationally intractable beyond $d=q=6$.
-Instead, they present a dual certificate construction that, if verified, would prove the following claim for arbitrary system sizes \citep{bandeira22}. \begin{conjecture} The method of positive definite functions cannot be used to show that fewer than $(d+1)$ MU bases exist in $\text{\ensuremath{\mathbb{C}^{d}}},$ for all $d>1$. \end{conjecture}
+By considering positive definite polynomials in the entries of $U\in U(d)$ and their conjugates, with degree at most $6$, Bandeira \textit{et al.} \citep{bandeira22} showed the following. \begin{thm} The method of positive definite polynomials of degree at most 6 cannot be used to show that fewer than seven MU bases exist in $\text{\ensuremath{\mathbb{C}^{6}}}$. \end{thm} The proof involves a convex duality argument with computer-aided symbolic calculations.
+The techniques could also be applied for larger values of $d$ and polynomials of degree $q$, but the calculations become computationally intractable beyond $d=q=6$.
+Instead, the construction of a dual certificate is presented that, if verified, would prove the following claim for arbitrary system sizes \citep{bandeira22}. \begin{conjecture} The method of positive definite functions cannot be used to show that fewer than $(d+1)$ MU bases exist in $\text{\ensuremath{\mathbb{C}^{d}}},$ for all $d>1$. \end{conjecture}